KateSebeny/katesebeny.github.io/_posts/2016-1-28-Online-Book-Club-Discussion.md

 As for *The Last Best Thing*, Kellan Publishing Reads is hosting an online discussion all this month for interested readers.

-> Join us in reading Kate Sebeny's literary fiction novella, "The Last Best Thing."
-Throughout the month we can chat about the book and then after the event, discuss it in more detail.
+> "Join us in reading Kate Sebeny's literary fiction novella, "The Last Best Thing."
+Throughout the month we can chat about the book and then after the event, discuss it in more detail."

 This event is open to everyone!
 RSVP any time this month [here](https://www.goodreads.com/event/show/981868-a-look-into-the-last-best-thing) to get involved.